acatone-git/HomePlus_Mod_Dev/README.md

 # HomePlus Mod - Documentation, Examples & Dev Notes

-This repo is dedicated to the further development of the HomePlus Mod, either by me, the community or the Retroid Team.
+This repo is dedicated to the improvement of the HomePlus Mod, either by me, the community or the Retroid Team.

 # What does the HomePlus Mod actually do?